 We often need to convert large XML files to Excel for better understanding or readability of data.
 In this tutorial, we will learn how to convert large XML to Excel.
 Since we can get XML files from both the local storage of our computer and the web link, we will show both of these cases here.

-Depending on the source of the XML files, we can convert XML to Excel in two ways.
+Depending on the source of the XML files, we can convert XML to Excel in 2 ways.
 One is converting from a .xml file and another from a web link.
 Both scenarios are described below with suitable steps.

 1. Using File Stored in System Memory